k-kochhar/k-kochhar/README.md

 ## 🏆 Hackathon Enthusiast
 I’m a hackathon enthusiast with wins at PennApps, HopHacks, and Bitcamp!

-## 👯 Let’s Collaborate
-I’m looking to collaborate on projects that are at the intersection of education and technology.
-If you’re passionate about making a difference in how people learn, let’s connect!

-## 💬 Ask Me Anything
-Ask me about my projects, what I’m learning, or anything tech!

 ## 📫 Let's Connect
 - [Linkedin](https://www.linkedin.com/in/kkochhar04)
 - [DevPost](https://devpost.com/kkochhar2004)